frisnit/pacman-emulator/README.md

 Take a look at that for full details of the implementation.

-There are six basic parts:
+There are six main parts to the emulator:

 ## CPU
 This is based on the Java Z80 microprocessor emulator that can be found here: https://code.google.com/p/z80-cpu/ with additions to support the mode 2 external interrupt (INT) required by the machine's sound and display hardware.
 Pressing 'r' while the emulator is running will force a CPU reset.